 9. Taco Flats

-Taco Flats: They serve consistently good tacos on homemade tortillas in a bright, clean restaurant.
-Taco Flats also offers cocktails, beer, wine, tortas, and soups, so it’s a fun place to dine with a group.
+Taco Flats is an Austin taco restaurant that serves consistently good tacos on homemade tortillas in a bright, clean restaurant.
+It’s a fun option for the next time you’re craving a full sit-down meal (rather than a street food-type of taco truck.)
+Taco Flats offers cocktails, beer, wine, tortas, and soups, so it’s a fun place to dine with a group.

-There are 3 locations of Taco Flats in Austin, so find the one most convenient to you!
+There are 3 locations of Taco Flats in Austin.

 5520 BURNET RD, AUSTIN TX 78756